NIGON208/miele-lxiv/README.md

-This repository contains the source code of Osiri-LXIV, the open-source DICOM Viewer.
+This repository contains the source code of Miele-LXIV, the open-source DICOM workstation and viewer.

-About Osiri-LXIV...
+About Miele-LXIV...

-Initally forked from the OsiriX project.
+Initially forked from the OsiriX project.

 ---
 ## Current features